EHMC 2026 Conference Programme

 - Mr Zach Desson, Principal Scientific and Policy Advisor, European Health Management Association (EHMA), Belgium

-This session is organised in collaboration with Sanofi, which we thank for the support to our conference.
+This session is organised in collaboration with Sanofi.

 Healthcare systems face sustained pressure to demonstrate measurable value while navigating increasing clinical, organisational and financial complexity.
 The systematic analysis of multidisciplinary care initiatives that deliver lasting impact offers critical insights for policymakers and health managers seeking evidence-based transformation strategies, particularly where service redesign must align with outcomes, performance and resource optimisation.